Infinity Mirrored Room

 Pay what you wish Sundays.
 Ages 12 and under always free.

-L.A.’s only public showcase devoted to contemporary craft and community-based folk art continues to broaden its programming.
-Shows could cover anything from Venetian glassmaking to American printmaking, the circus-themed dioramas of Sonny King to a retrospective of work by Hungarian designer Eva Zeisel.
+L.A.’s only public showcase devoted to contemporary craft and community-based folk art (it was formerly called the Craft and Folk Art Museum) continues to broaden its programming.
+Inside the space—adorned by an eye-catching geometric facade by L.A. artist Brent Spears—you’ll find eclectic shows that may cover anything from Venetian glassmaking to American printmaking, the circus-themed dioramas of Sonny King to a retrospective of work by Hungarian designer Eva Zeisel.
+Fittingly, the museum gift shop is stocked with items made by both local and international artisans.

 Advertising